 - 1. By how much is the probability of persistently positive or negative AO phases increased following stratospheric polar vortex extremes? - 2.
-By how much is the probability of subsequent AO extremes increased following stratospheric polar vortex extremes? - 3.
-What fraction of AO extremes may be attributable to preceding stratospheric polar vortex extremes? - To illustrate which AO extremes are classified as "attributable", consider the following scenarios where a stratospheric event is followed by an AO extreme: In relation to the AO extreme the stratospheric extreme may - (a) represent a necessary and sufficient cause - (b) represent one among multiple contributory causes - (c) be caused by a confounding factor, which also causes the AO extreme - 90 (d) not be causal
+By how much is the probability of subsequent AO extremes increased following stratospheric polar vortex extremes?

+3. What fraction of AO extremes may be attributable to preceding stratospheric polar vortex extremes?

+To illustrate which AO extremes are classified as "attributable", consider the following scenarios where a stratospheric event is followed by an AO extreme: in relation to the AO extreme the stratospheric extreme may

+- a. represent a necessary and sufficient cause; - b. represent one among multiple contributory causes; - c. be caused by a confounding factor, which also causes the AO extreme; - d. not be causal.

-In scenario a, the AO extreme is attributable to the preceding stratospheric event, whereas it is not attributable in scenario d.
-In scenario b, disentanglement of different contributory factors is difficult.
+In scenario (a), the AO extreme is attributable to the preceding stratospheric event, whereas it is not attributable in scenario (d).
+In scenario (b), disentanglement of different contributory factors is difficult.
 Each involved process can but does not need to be also a necessary cause.
 (Consider for example a situation where an AO extreme would have occurred also without a preceding stratospheric extreme, but the stratospheric extreme resulted in a stronger or earlier manifestation.)
-In this study, we do neither aim to disentangle the multiple involved pathways a-c nor to provide a rigorous quantification of causality (which is itself ambiguous in a complex system).
+In this study, we aim to neither disentangle the multiple involved pathways (a-c) nor to provide a rigorous quantification of causality (which is itself ambiguous in a complex system).
 Instead, we estimate how many AO extremes may be attributable to the stratospheric extreme, which refers to the fraction that would have statistically not occurred without the stratospheric event.
-Importantly, scenario c shows that "without the stratospheric event" requires to also remove any confounding factors.
-The analysis follows an observational approach (which is based on post-hoc computation of conditional probabilities) rather than a counterfactual approach (which is based on active interventions in the system; Pearl, 2009, see section 8 for a more detailed interpretation of the results with respect to causality).
-However, even without disentangling scenarios a, b and c, the observational approach provides relevant and practical insights into the statistical association between and the importance of stratospheric and subsequent AO extremes.
+Importantly, scenario (c) shows that "without the stratospheric event" also requires removing any confounding factors.
+The analysis follows an observational approach (which is based on post hoc computation of conditional probabilities) rather than a counterfactual approach (which is based on active interventions in the system; Pearl, 2009; see Sect.
+8 for a more detailed interpretation of the results with respect to causality).
+However, even without disentangling scenarios (a), (b) and (c), the observational approach provides relevant and practical insights into the statistical association between and the importance of stratospheric and subsequent AO extremes.

-The paper is organized as follows: Section 2 provides an overview of the extended-range forecasts used in this study.
+The paper is organized as follows: Sect.
+2 provides an overview of the extended-range forecasts used in this study.
 Section 3 defines stratospheric and tropospheric circulation extremes and presents basic event statistics.
-For SSWs, we validate in section 4 that the predicted events agree, in well-known diagnostics, with events that are identified in reanalysis data.
-This motivates section 5, where the probability of AO extremes following predicted SSWs is analyzed.
-Conversely, section 6 shows how often predicted AO extremes are preceded by predicted SSWs and how many AO extremes may be attributable to preceding SSWs.
-Section 7 reveals in a similar fashion the statistical relation between predicted strong polar vortex events and predicted positive AO extremes, before the key findings are discussed and summarized in section 8.
+For SSWs, we validate in Sect.
+4 that the predicted events agree, in well-known diagnostics, with events that are identified in reanalysis data.
+This motivates Sect.
+5, where the probability of AO extremes following predicted SSWs is analyzed.
+Conversely, Sect.
+6 shows how often predicted AO extremes may be attributable to preceding SSWs.
+Section 7 reveals in a similar fashion the statistical relation between predicted strong polar vortex events and predicted positive AO extremes, before the key findings are discussed and summarized in Sect.
+8.